Category Archive : tours-delphi-meteora-2-day/

 DAY 1: The bus starts the pick up at 07.30 am and, traffic allowing, it departs from the terminal in the center of Athens at 08.30 am.

 Delphi was considered by the ancient Greeks to be “the center of the universe”.
-With a professional tour guide, you will explore the legendary site of the Oracle.
+With a professional tour guide, you will explore the site.

 13.30 The group proceeds for lunch, and at +/- 14.45 departs via AMPHISSA, LAMIA, and TRIKALA for Kalambaka with a short photo stop at THERMOPYLAE, the site of the famous battle between the 300 Spartans against the huge Persian army in 480 B.C. took place.
 In antiquity Thermopylae (= hot gates,) was a narrow coastal passage.
 Its name comes from its hot sulfur springs.
 “Hot gates” is also “the place of hot springs and cavernous entrances to Hades.
 After a brief rest stop outside Lamia, we shall arrive at your hotel in Kalambaka at +/- 19:00.
 Overnight.